Julius von Sachs: Influence

-Many pupils of Sachs like Julius Oscar Brefeld, Francis Darwin, Karl Ritter von Goebel, Georg Albrecht Klebs, Spiridon Miliarakis, Hermann Müller-Thurgau, Fritz Noll, Wilhelm Pfeffer, Karl Prantl, Christian Ernst Stahl and Hugo de Vries became later famous botanists.
+Many of Sachs' students including Julius Oscar Brefeld, Francis Darwin, Karl Ritter von Goebel, Georg Albrecht Klebs, Spiridon Miliarakis, Hermann Müller-Thurgau, Fritz Noll, Wilhelm Pfeffer, Karl Prantl, Christian Ernst Stahl, Hugo de Vries and Harry Marshall Ward later became famous botanists.

-His scientific statements also influenced Dennis Robert Hoagland and Daniel Israel Arnon, who followed one of Sachs' principles in developing nutrient solutions, by quoting him as follows: "I mention the quantities (of chemicals) I am accustomed to use generally in water cultures, with the remark, however, that a somewhat wide margin may be permitted with respect to the quantities of the individual salts and the concentration of the whole solution - it does not matter if a little more or less of the one or the other salt is taken - if only the nutritive mixture is kept within certain limits as to quality and quantity, which are established by experience."
-Sachs' quantity and quality principle and Knop's four-salt mixture contributed significantly to the development of the later Hoagland solution.
+His scientific statements also influenced Dennis Robert Hoagland and Daniel Israel Arnon, who followed one of Sachs' principles in developing standard nutrient solutions, by quoting him as follows: "I mention the quantities (of chemicals) I am accustomed to use generally in water cultures, with the remark, however, that a somewhat wide margin may be permitted with respect to the quantities of the individual salts and the concentration of the whole solution – it does not matter if a little more or less of the one or the other salt is taken – if only the nutritive mixture is kept within certain limits as to quality and quantity, which are established by experience."
+Said principle, Sachs' solution and Knop's solution contributed significantly to the development of the famous Hoagland solution.

 The standard botanical author abbreviation Sachs is applied to species he described.

 In 1866, botanist Griseb. published Sachsia, which is a genus of West Indian and Floridian plants in the elecampane tribe.

 Then in 1895, botanist Paul Lindner published Sachsia, which is a genus of fungi in the Ascomycota phylum and Saccharomycetales order.
 Both were named in honour of Julius von Sachs.